rafaelsq/dotfiles/README.md

 ### Git

-to sign commit using your GPG key;
+to sign commits using your GPG key;

 ~/.gitconfig_private
 ```